 Cost of change of plans and lost luggage about $2,500.
 Insurance did cover this and I received nearly all that back after I filed a claim when we returned.

-Sept 17th – Checked into ship and got room 10144 a handicap Balcony.
+Sept 17th – Checked into ship, The Norwegian Jade, and got room 10144 a handicap Balcony.
 Huge space and we unpacked what little we had and joined the sail away party on deck 12.
 Nice weather!

 Sept 18th – St. Peter Port, Guernsey, Channel Islands.
 We got off and wandered the town.
 I bought a sweater at the local Cancer thrift shop for $8.
 Then we had hot chocolate.